barsoom/devbook/styleguide/css/README.md

 The separate lines makes it easier to read.

 The trailing commas make changes slightly easier.

+If the list of selectors is unlikely to grow (e.g. `a:hover, a:active {}`) you don't need multiple lines.

 #### Only `@extend` silent classes.